Skip to Content

 1. Get a Tool Designed for German Shepherds

 The best way to groom your German Shepherd is with a de-shedding tool designed specifically for German Shepherds.
-These tools take your German Shepherd’s thick undercoat into account and dig out any loose hairs that otherwise would find themselves scattered across the floor in your home.
+These tools take your German Shepherd’s thick undercoat into account and dig out any loose hairs that otherwise would be scattered across the floor in your home.

 You need to pick a comb or brush tool that will reach through your German Shepherd’s fur and be able to latch onto any hair that might just be sitting there.
 They are ideal when your dog is “blowing his coat.”